Hi - currently, I am working as a Programme Manager for Government Information Services in Wellington, NZ.

-Originally from Maynooth, Ireland and after living in Belfast for over a decade, Mark is now based in Wellington, New Zealand.
+I'm originally from Maynooth, Ireland and after living in Belfast for over a decade, I took a wee jaunt across a few bodies of land and water and am now based in wonderful Wellington in New Zealand.

-In this role, Mark managed a major strand of change management; the rebranding of the organisation from Northern Bank to Danske Bank in 2012.
-Mark led teams in Ireland and Denmark in ensuring the smooth transition in platforms, content and a firm embedding of strategy, values and realignment of focus for the organisation.
+In this role, I managed a major strand of change management; the rebranding of the organisation from Northern Bank to Danske Bank in 2012.
+I led teams in Ireland and Denmark in ensuring the smooth transition in platforms, content and a firm embedding of strategy, values and realignment of focus for the organisation.

-Mark was Digital Communications Manager at Ulster University during its recent rebrand.
-Mark managed the rollout of new single, central digital platforms as well as associated processes in developing and enhancing digital strategy for one of the biggest universities in Ireland.
+I was Digital Communications Manager at Ulster University during its 2015 rebrand.
+I managed the rollout of new single, central digital platforms as well as associated processes in developing and enhancing digital strategy for one of the biggest universities in Ireland.

-Outside of work Mark enjoys running, soccer, swimming, music as well as keeping a keen eye on politics and is active across community organisations.
+Outside of work I enjoy running, soccer, swimming, music as well as keeping a keen eye on politics and I'm active across community organisations.

-He is known to still code on occasion :)...keeping in touch with the oft-changing landscape of digital expression and endeavour; its frameworks, and formats.
+I am known to still code on occasion :)...keeping in touch with the oft-changing landscape of digital expression and endeavour; its frameworks, and formats.